 Contact for Further Information

-If you have any queries regarding the content of this policy or need further clarification, contact the Manager, Student Administration on firstname.lastname@example.org
+If you have any queries regarding the content of this policy or need further clarification, contact the Manager, Policy and Compliance, Academic Services on firstname.lastname@example.org